 The "corpse flower" at Geelong Botanic Gardens started blooming on November 11.
 Screenshot

-After days of anticipation, the “corpse flower” in Geelong bloomed on November 11.
-According to Reese McIlvena, representative of Geelong Botanic Gardens, on the first day of blooming, about 5,000 visitors came here to witness this rare sight.
+After many days of anticipation, the "corpse flower" in Geelong bloomed on November 11.
+According to Reese McIlvena, representative of Geelong Botanic Gardens, on the first day of blooming, about 5,000 visitors came here to see this rare sight with their own eyes.

 sdq4636.jpg